Frequently Asked Questions

 Client-side encryption means your vault data is scrambled in your browser before it ever leaves your device.
 By the time anything reaches our servers, it's already unreadable ciphertext — not the original text you typed.

-This is what Fern & Echo cannot see: entry titles, account credentials, URLs, notes, MFA methods, or any content stored within entries.
+This is what Fern & Echo cannot see: entry titles, account credentials, URLs, notes, MFA methods, section names, or any content stored within entries.
 These are all encrypted client-side using AES-256-GCM before reaching our servers.

 For a complete breakdown, see our Privacy Policy data transparency table.